openjdk/jdk/src/java.base/share/man/keytool.md

 the security provider will choose a default setting.

-* Modern digital signature algorithms such as EdDSA and ML-DSA use the same algorithm as the key, and there is no separately selectable signature algorithm such as `SHA256withRSA`.
-Therefore, when using such a key, specifying `-sigalg` explicitly is unnecessary.
+* Modern digital signature algorithms such as EdDSA and ML-DSA use the same algorithm as the key.
+When using such a key, specifying `-sigalg` is unnecessary.

 **Note:**